queue-miscreant/vimcord/README.md

 Default value is 4.
 Minimum value is 1.

+### `g:vimcord_show_link_previews`

+Whether or not to enable link previews.
+This mimics content displayed in the Discord webapp, but without images.

+Default value is 1 (enabled).

 ### `g:vimcord_image_opener`

 Command name or path to executable to use to open image links.